 - Help an individual achieve or maintain maximum functional activity in performing daily activities.

-If an insurance company denies a claim based on an adverse determination of medical necessity, you may appeal the company's decision through its internal appeal process as provided in your insurance plan documentation.
+If an insurance company or HMO denies a claim based on an adverse determination of medical necessity, you may appeal the company's decision through its internal appeal process as provided in your insurance plan documentation.
 The company's decision must be based on a determination made by a physician with expertise in the most current and effective treatments for autism spectrum disorders.
 If you exhaust the company’s internal appeal process and still end up with an adverse determination, then you may request an external review within four (4) months of the date of the final determination.
 Please note that the appeals and external review processes apply to fully insured Illinois policies, but do not apply to self-insured “grandfathered” policies under the ACA.

 For More Information